2blane/OctoPrint-Webhooks/README.md

 }
 ```

-You can use @param to insert variables into the JSON for both the
+You can use @param syntax to insert variables into the JSON for both the
 Headers and Data.
 For instance, if above you set 'DEVICE IDENTIFIER' to "Blane's Printer",
 then @deviceIdentifer will get replaced with "Blane's Printer" when the webhook request
 is made.